-"Acclimatization" means the body's temporary adaptation to work in heat that occurs as a person is exposed to it over time.
+"Acclimatization" means the body's temporary adaptation to work in heat that occurs as a person is exposed to # in the presence of gradually increasing exertion levels over time.

 "Administrative control" means any procedure that significantly limits daily exposure to heat illness related workplace hazards and job tasks by control or manipulation of the work schedule or manner in which work is performed.
 Examples of administrative controls that may be effective at minimizing the risk of heat illness in a particular work area include, but are not limited to, acclimatizing employees, rotating employees, scheduling work earlier or later in the day, using work-rest schedules, reducing work intensity or speed, changing required work clothing, and using relief workers.
 The use of personal protective equipment is not considered a means of administrative control.